nestybox/sysbox-ee/docs/user-guide/install.md

 }
 ```

 The installer will then ask the user if Docker should be restarted.
-If
+If the user
-the user responds affirmatively, the installer will restart Docker.
-Otherwise,
+responds affirmatively, the installer will restart Docker
-the user will need to restart Docker manually (e.g., `systemctl restart docker`)
+automatically.
+Otherwise, the user will need to restart Docker manually (e.g.,
-before using Sysbox.
+`systemctl restart docker`) before using Sysbox.

 When Docker is placed in userns-remap mode, there are a couple of caveats to
 keep in mind:

 -   Configuring Docker this way places a few functional limitations on regular
-    Docker containers (those launched with Docker's default runc), as described
+    Docker containers (those launched with Docker's default `runc`), as described
     in this [Docker document](https://docs.docker.com/engine/security/userns-remap).

 -   System container isolation, while strong, is reduced compared to using